-With so many incredible homes for sale in Mission B.C., there are open houses happening all of the time.
+With so many incredible homes for sale in Mission B.C., there are open houses happening all the time.
 As a home buyer, you want to make the most out of your time and each home you visit.

 If you have ever visited multiple open houses in a single day you may have felt overwhelmed.
-Perhaps it was even difficult to remember which home had the incredible soaker tub or your dream kitchen you loved.
+Perhaps it was even difficult to remember which home had the incredible soaker tub or the dream kitchen you loved.

 Preparing beforehand and having goals in mind while attending open houses can give you an advantage over other buyers and make the process of buying a new home a lot simpler in the end.